accosmin-org/libnano/docs/linprog.md

 The linear programming problems are solved typically with variations of either the simplex method or the **primal-dual interior point method**.
 Libnano implements the latter - the variant of the `Mehrotra` algorithm as described in the `Numerical Optimization` reference above.
 This variation is relatively easy to code and understand and it can be easily tuned for specific applications.

-The following example code extracted from [example](../example/src/linprog.cpp) shows how to solve the linear programming problem defined above:
+The following example code extracted from the [example](../example/src/linprog.cpp) shows how to solve the linear programming problem defined above:
 ```
 const auto logger = [](const linprog::problem_t& problem, const linprog::solution_t& solution)
 {